1000oaks/1000oaks.github.io/thoughts/idea.md

 layout: home
 ---

+Dec 28, 2023

+- Time is running out and I have to halt PA.

+- `git push` sometimes failed.
+How to set uop proxy for connecting to GitHub via SSH when pushing?

 Dec 26, 2023

 - GNOME is made by monkeys.
 Xfce does NOT support Wayland.
 Qt is so ugly.